wongkenny240/ComputerForensics/incident-response-artifacts/volume-shadow-copy.md

 The shadow copy—a mirror of the volume’s entire file system at the time of the snapshot—will now be available within the linked directory.

-This command will list the available shadows for the C-drive volume.

 Things to notice: